andikleen/pmu-tools/README.md

 are much less accurate and it works best with programs that primarily do the same thing over and over)

-In this case it's recommended to measure the program only after the startup phase by profiling globally or attaching later. level 1 or running without -d is generally the most reliable.
+It's recommended to measure the program only after the startup phase by profiling globally or attaching later. level 1 or running without -d is generally the most reliable.